DinoChiesa/ApigeeEdge-Java-Validate-JSON-Schema/Readme.md

 ## License

-This material is copyright 2015, 2016 Apigee Corporation, and is licensed under the [Apache 2.0 License](LICENSE).
+This material is Copyright 2015, 2016 Apigee Corporation, Copyright 2018 Google LLC and is licensed under the [Apache 2.0 License](LICENSE).
 This includes the Java code as well as the API Proxy configuration.